-Despite what you hear about issues with placing antennas in attics, the GE 33692 Attic Mount HD Antenna is made just for that purpose.
+Despite everything you hear about issues with placing antennas in attics, the GE 33692 Attic Mount HD Antenna is made exactly for that purpose.

 It’s manufactured to overcome a variety of interference factors typically found in attics: small metal surfaces that reflect signals, thick layers of insulation that dumb them down, and metal roofs that amplify pre-existing interference.

-Take a look also at my attic installation guide to get a better understanding of some of the technical issues with setting up an antenna in the attic.
+My attic installation guide gives you an understanding of some of the technical issues with setting up an antenna in the attic.

 What the GE 33692 lacks in ruggedness, it amply makes up for in reliable signal reception.
 Its curved frame features a number of signal enhancing reflectors that boost signal strength and minimize dropouts.